01231/time-travellers/README.md

 ## TODO

+- when no metamask is installed, website crashes
+- other networks than rinkeby give errors
 - use gnosis safe
 - calculate voting power at blocknumber using snapshot.js
 - update the token address in snapshot space after deploying a new contract